haseebeqx/shopping-basket-example/README.md

 * The value of `basket.total` is real time.
 * Since only one offer type is supported, there is no need to check for overlapping offers and conflicts in this state.
 * Tests are not provided due to time constraints.
-* DeliveryRule is a simple struct and does not have any logic.
-This can be expanded to include more complex logic if needed.

 ## How it works